JorgeMHC/session-feedback-service/README.md

 This project has been created using ruby 2.2.x You can download it using a package manager or the recommenced [rvm](https://rvm.io/)

-Once ruby is installed, you will need to run `gem install bundler` and then `bundle install`.
-This will install all the project dependencies listed in the Gemfile, including rails
+Once ruby is installed, you will need to run `gem install bundler` and then `bundle install --without production`.
+This will install all the project dependencies listed in the Gemfile, including rails. <br />
+The `--without production` command will actually not install the production dependencies in your local machine.
+In this case PostgreSQL.
+This will just be needed in production.

 You can test your installation
 ```